CSCI-150-LAB/Team7Repo/Wiki.md

 ### 2.1 Components

 #### 2.1.1 Client
+The client is how the users of FeedbackLoop will be interacting with the application.
+Clients may interact with the server to communicate with the database, e.g., logging in and out of the system.
+The client may also interact with other clients, e.g., when an instructor user issues a feedback session and student users respond.

 #### 2.1.2 Server
+The server acts as the middleman between the client and the database.
+A client's requests will be processed by the server, and information will be retrieved from or stored into the database accordingly.
+Examples include: a student updating their major on their user profile, or an instructor viewing their performance reviews left by students.

 #### 2.1.3 Database
 The database is a core part of the application.
 Information on user accounts -- logins, names, preferred learning styles -- are stored.
 Also in the database are tables on instructor classes, student enrollment, ratings/reviews of instructor performance, and feedback on conducted activities.
 This component interacts with the server to present and extract data to and from the client.